matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 ![Visualization of weight loss program test](/Course-Content/Images/weight-loss-program-example.png)

-### One-Sample T-Tests
+### One-Sample T-Test

 Situations arise where the assumptions required for a one-sample z-test do not hold.
 In fact, it is frequently the case that we do not have access to an entire population.
 In these situations, we cannot use a z-test.
 In these cases, we instead use a t-test.
 The concepts are the same, but we use a different distribution.

 The **T-distribution** is a bell-shaped distribution that is used to carry out hypothesis tests when the population mean and standard deviation are not known.
 It has wider tails than the Normal Distribution.
 Since we do not know the mean, we need to estimate it from the sample data, and thus we are concerned with *n - 1* degrees of freedom.
-The heaviness of the tails in a t-distribution are a function of the degrees of freedom in the sample, with smaller values producing a heavier tail [[4]](#references).
+The heaviness of the tails in a t-distribution are a function of the degrees of freedom in the sample, with smaller values producing a heavier tail [[5]](#references).

 Notice how the t-distribution compares with the Normal Distribution as the degrees of freedom vary:

 ![Normal distribution versus t distribution](../Course-Content/Images/normal-distribution-t-distribution.png)

 The higher the degrees of freedom (and the closer the sample size is to 30), the more the t-distribution looks like the Normal Distribution.
 For lower degrees of freedom (and therefore smaller sample sizes), the fatter the tails of the t-distribution.
-The probability getting extreme values (values that are far from the mean) is higher in the t-distribution than in the Normal Distribution [[4]](#references).
+The probability getting extreme values (values that are far from the mean) is higher in the t-distribution than in the Normal Distribution [[5]](#references).

 The procedure for carrying out a one-sample t-test is identical to a one-sample z-test: